Bael Fruit, Stone Apple Or Aegle Marmelos and Its Health Benefits

 - Respiratory Problems

-Equal quantities of juice of bael leaves is mixed with gingelly or sesame oil and heated.
-A few whole black peppercorns and 1/2 tsp of black cumin are added to the heated oil.
-Remove from heat and store in an airtight bottle.
+Equal quantities of the juice of bael leaves and gingelly or sesame oil and are mixed and heated.
+A few whole black peppercorns and 1/2 tsp of black cumin are added to the oil then removed from heat, allowed to cool down completely and then stored in an airtight bottle.

 Massage a tsp of this oil into the scalp.
 Keep for 30 minutes and then take a head bath.
 Use regularly to build resistance to colds and coughs.